Southwest

 Starting at the Crosscut Trailhead, the trail leads you through a scenic desert environment filled with saguaros, cholla cacti, and various desert flora.
 As you make your way along the trail, enjoy stunning views of the surrounding Superstition Mountains and keep an eye out for local wildlife.

 The trail gradually ascends, requiring some rocky scrambles and careful footing as you approach the falls.
 Massacre Falls is a seasonal waterfall, so plan your hike after a rainy period to increase your chances of witnessing its full splendor.
-When flowing, the falls create a tranquil oasis, contrasting beautifully with the rugged desert surroundings.

 #13 Broadway Cave via Jacob’s Trail